schappim/mBot-Gitbook/section-2-chapter-2-demonstration-of-makeblock.md

 ---

-In this lecture, I would like to show you the three applications that you can run on a tablet computer.
-In this case, using your IPad to control your mBot.
-These three applications are mBlock, mBlockly and Makeblock.
-Each one of those applications emphasizes a certain aspect of programming and controlling the mBot.
-We are going to demonstrate what each one does so you can get an idea of how you can use them.
+In this lecture, we are going to see three applications that you can run on a tablet computer, like an iPad, to control your mBot.
+These three applications are called mBlock, mBlockly and Makeblock.
+Each one emphasizes a certain aspect of programming and controlling the mBot.
+We are going to demonstrate what each one does so that you can get an idea of how you can use them.

 ### MakeBlock